omvriio/gemini_api/README.md

 vision_api.py isusing "gemini-pro-vision' to learn about the image you upload

 ## to run the code locally
---first install the requirements
+- first install the requirements
 ```bash
 pip install -r requirements.txt
 ```
---then run the streamlit app
+- then run the streamlit app
 ```bash
 streamlit run chat_api.py --server.enableXsrfProtection false
 ```